 - Or adults can mix 5-10 drops of the liquid concentrate into a glass of water (5-6 oz.)
 OR add to empty capsule and take immediately, 1-3 times daily, with or without meals.

-- Grapefruit extract can deplete normal flora (‘good’ bacteria) in the gut when taken long-term.
+- Grapefruit extract can deplete normal flora (‘good’ bacteria) in the gut when taken very long-term.
 If taking GSE for 3-4 days or longer, it’s important to consume a probiotic supplement two hours before taking your GSE dose.
-Cycle taking it 2 weeks on, 2 weeks off.
 Use a good probiotic thru-out.

 - Grapefruit seed extract concentrated liquid and capsules should not be taken by children except under a doctor’s supervision.
 Seek out a functional medicine doc.